ayushi2019031/glownet.io/_research/2025-10-20-rag-survey-paper.md

 ---

-In this blog post, I walk through the 2023 survey paper on various RAG techniques for efficient knowledge retrieval.
+In this post, I explore the 2023 survey paper on Retrieval-Augmented Generation (RAG) techniques — a comprehensive study on how modern systems perform efficient knowledge retrieval and integration.

-I loved reading this paper, and felt that it is worth posting on glownet because of the amazing amount of research that can be done a topic that seems so simple as "RAG".
-The illustrations and diagrams are amazing - easy to understand and something I would love to learn from if I ever write my own research paper.
+*Please note that the content and images have been taken from the research paper, unless otherwise mentioned.*

 # Paper at a Glance